 Skills development groups help people in the addiction recovery process by equipping them with the skills they need to achieve long-term recovery.
 These groups are beneficial for two main reasons:

 - Skills development groups can help individuals overcome their addiction.
 Learning new ways of thinking and behaving can contribute to getting a person out of their addiction.
 People who are suffering from substance abuse must learn healthier ways of living, and what a healthy relationship looks like.
 They will be able to diagnose the causes of their problems and come up with appropriate methods to solve them.
-For example, learning about healthy eating habits can make the individual more aware about the substances that they are putting into their bodies.
+For example, learning about healthy eating habits can make the individual more aware of the substances that they are putting into their bodies.

 - Skills development groups can help to decrease the individual’s chances of relapse in the future.
 The person will be able to take the skills they’ve learned in the treatment process and take them throughout their life.
 This diminishes their chances of relapse (according to the NIDA, there is a 40 to 60 percent relapse rate).
 In other words, when life gets complicated down the road, they will be able to use the skills they’ve learned in treatment to get through life’s challenging obstacles.
 This decreases their chances of feeling the need to turn back to their substances; they will have learned better ways to manage their stress.